zachkw/nate-eng-3/README.md

 I felt the exercise was almost asking to build the base of the kind of system I imagine you use for Nate's checkout processing, and that appealed to me quite a lot.
 I have tried to focus on a design that would scale well, as more web pages were tackled.

 I would have liked to have created my own WebElement class, which offered more of the inbuilt functions like updating the nate-key and action-types at the action points, as well as creating specific web elements for the different action types.

-Ultimately, I wish I had more time for this task, as the potential seems quite grand and I imagine you could create a really nice system for this operation, but I have failed in managing my time well due to my lack of recent practice with Selenium and the amount I have on currently.